pantsudev/krkrz_ecosystem_guide/README.md

 - **SCN**: TLDW
 - **PSB**: TLDW
 - **TLG**:
-- **SOL**: Shit Outta Luck.
+- **SOL**: Shit Outta Luck

 # Plugins
 A major part of the KiriKiri engines' success is their extremely comprehensive support for plug-in DLLs.
-A massive number of plugins exist for the engine(s), and are used to implement anything from clipboard support
-to additional renderers, custom audio mixing and interactive cat girls.
-This is a very lacking list of
-some plugins by their filename, for which I've been able (and cared enough) to identify a source.
+A massive number of plugins exist for the engine(s), and are used to implement anything from clipboard support to additional renderers, custom audio mixing and interactive catgirls.
+This is a sorely lacking list of some plugins by their filename, for which I've been able (and cared enough) to identify a source.
 - **[AlphaMovie.dll](http://kaede-software.com/krlm/plugin/alphamovie.zip)**: Free but not open source.
 Implements movie files which have an alpha channel.
 These files have the `.amv` extension.
 Encoder and playback via http://kaede-software.com/krlm/plugin/alphamovie.zip,
 Decoding/dumping via https://github.com/xmoeproject/AlphaMovieDecoder